lastemp/sky_trade/README.md

 # sky_trade

 This is a [SkyTrade](https://sky.trade/) Rust Smart Contract(Solana Blockchain) built for educational purposes.
-It provides global air rights marketplace where participants buy, sell and rent airspace (https://sky.trade/).
+It provides global air rights marketplace where participants buy, sell and rent airspace.

 Below are some features contained in the program: